Simon-Initiative/authoring-admin/README.md

-# Project Achilles
+# authoring-admin

-A course editor admin application written in Elm.
+Admin application for the course editor written in Elm.

-## Why "Project Achilles"?
+### "Project Achilles"

 During a battle in the Trojan War in Homer's the  *Illiad*, the river god Scamander, furious over the sight of so many corpses in his waters, overflows